peter-noerlund/sky25a-levenshtein/docs/info.md

 ## External hardware

 To operate, the device needs a SPI PSRAM PMOD.
 The design is tested with QQSPI PSRAM PMOD from Machdyne, but any memory PMOD will work as long as it supports the zero-latency READ (`0x03`) and WRITE (`0x02`) commands as well as using pin 0 as `SS#`.
 Note, that this makes the SRAM/Flash PMOD from mole99 incompatible.

+The spi-ram-emu project for the RP2040 can be used to emulate a SRAM PMOD, but it would need to be modified to use 24-bit addresses to work.